Automotive Technician

 Pay

-- Apprentice light vehicle automotive technicians and those with less than two years' experience usually start on minimum wage and may earn up to $28 an hour.
+• Apprentice light vehicle automotive technicians and those with less than two years' experience usually start on minimum wage.

-- Light vehicle automotive technicians with two to five years' experience usually earn between $22 and $31 an hour.
+• Light vehicle automotive technicians usually earn $25 to $40 an hour.

-- Heavy vehicle automotive technicians can earn between $26 and $35 an hour.
+• Heavy vehicle automotive technicians usually earn between $26 and $45 an hour.

-- Very skilled automotive technicians may earn more than this.
+• Foremen and very skilled automotive technicians can earn more than this.

 Those running a business may also earn more than this, but their income depends on the success of their business.